aiharanaoya/nextjs-playground/README.md

 # Next.js Playground

-A modern Next.js development environment with TypeScript and comprehensive tooling for building, testing, and documenting React applications.
+A Next.js component development playground built with TypeScript.
+This environment is designed for experimenting with various technologies and building UI components with comprehensive tooling support.

 ## Features